 Top Things to do in Jacksonville

-Follow this guide and make the best of your trip, even if you’re short on time.
-These are the top things to do on your one day in Jacksonville.
+Follow this guide and make the most of your trip, even if you’re short on time.
+These are the top things to do during your one day in Jacksonville.

 Grab Breakfast at the Maple Street Biscuit Company